shisa-ai/shisa-jp-ifeval/README.md

 - `--api-base`: Base URL for the API endpoint (default: "")
 - `--temperature`: Sampling temperature (default: 0.7)
 - `--max-workers`: Number of concurrent threads (default: 12)
+- `--commercial-model`: Flag to indicate use of commercial APIs (default: False)

+Note: By default, this tool uses LiteLLM's `hosted_vllm` prefix for local testing.
+If you are using a commercial service like OpenAI, Anthropic, etc., please set the `--commercial-model` flag to prevent this prefix from being added.

 The results will be saved to the `results` folder.